elbanche/Bicing/README.md

 ## ./data/
+All files from 2023.
 For the latest data, users should check the official source at [OpenData Ajuntament Barcelona](https://opendata-ajuntament.barcelona.cat/data/ca/dataset/estat-estacions-bicing)